-13. An important thing that schools do is prepare students them get jobs and/or go on to further education.
-From timportant thing that schools should do for young people he list bel $\hfill\Box$ Teach young people to help those who are less fortunate that $\square$ Teach young people to help those who are less fortunate than themselves ☐ Teach young people about what is morally right and wrong $\hfill\Box$ Teach young people how to behave well and to follow the ru les $\hfill\Box$ Teach young people how to value and respect people from $lpha$ different cul tures $\square$ Encourage young people to think for themselves 14.
+13. An important thing that schools do is prepare students for exams like GCSEs, to help them get jobs and/or go on to further education.
+From the list below please tick one other important thing that schools should do for young people. ☐ Teach young people to help those who are less fortunate than themselves ☐ Teach young people about what is morally right and wrong $\hfill\Box$ Teach young people how to behave well and to follow the rules $\hfill\Box$ Teach young people how to value and respect people from $\hfill\Box$ different cul tures ☐ Encourage young people to think for themselves 14.
 For each statement below, please tick one box to show how muc ch you agr ee with i t.
 Strongly disagree Disagree Agree Strongly agree I feel that people get what they are entitled to in life I feel that people's efforts are noticed and rewarded I feel that people are treated fairly in life I feel that people earn the rewards and the punishments they get I feel that people get what they deserve I feel that people are treated with the respect that they deserve I feel that the world treats people fairly

-15. People sometimes move from one country to another, and are often know as 'immigrants'.
-How much do you agree or disagree with the following statements about immigrants.
+15. People sometimes move from one country to another, and are often know as 'immigrants' How much do you agree or disagree with the following statements about immigrants?
 Please tick one box for each statement